David Stevenson (historian): Academic career

 His most recent books are: With Our Backs to the Wall: Victory and Defeat in 1918, released by Penguin (in the UK) and Belknap Press and 1917: War, Peace and Revolution, published by OUP.

 Personal life

 Stevenson is married and lives in Essex.
-He is President of both the London Central Branch of the Historical Association and the Loughton and District Historical Society and is one of the founding members of the annual Loughton Festival.
+He is one of the founding members of the erstwhile Loughton Festival as well as being a former President of the Central London HA and the Loughton & District Historical Society.
+He was also previously the Secretary of the Herts & Essex Architectural Society.